ExpTechTW/pi-anthropic-oauth/README.md

 ```

 > [!NOTE]
-> Opus 4.8 and Fable 5 are included in Pi's built-in Anthropic model catalog.
+> Opus 5 and Fable 5 are included in Pi's built-in Anthropic model catalog as `claude-opus-5` and `claude-fable-5`.
 >
 > Pi requires `baseUrl`, `apiKey`, and `api` when defining custom models in `models.json`.
 With this extension, requests normally authenticate through Claude Pro/Max OAuth after `/login`, so `apiKey` is only a placeholder to satisfy Pi's config requirements and does not need to be a valid Anthropic API key.
 >